ids/cluster-builder/README_Windows.md

 Will open up VS Code in the expected folder.

+### 8. Turn off git file mode checking

+This is very important as the Windows filesystem views all files as mode 777 within the WSL, which trips up git.

+    git config core.fileMode false

 ## Good to GO!

 That should do it... make sure to use the WSL Bash shell.
 It will call on CMD as required.